arielherself/espresso/README.md

 Ms Lake enjoys a slight lead over her lacklustre Democratic opponent, Katie Hobbs, ahead of Tuesday’s election.
 She is revelling in her cancellation.
 Ms Lake frequently peddles the lie that the 2020 election was stolen, earning Donald Trump’s approval.
 She describes [immigration on Arizona’s southern border](https://te.arielherself.xyz/united-states/2022/10/04/the-biden-administration-is-quietly-completing-bits-of-donald-trumps-wall) as an “invasion”.
 She has accused Ms Hobbs of supporting sex education for youngsters and opposing medical care for infants who survive abortion attempts.
 Both characterisations are misleading.
 But unlike many of [Mr Trump’s acolytes](https://te.arielherself.xyz/united-states/2022/10/27/why-the-republicans-anti-democracy-turn-has-become-normalised), she is fully media-trained.
 Glenn Beck, a right-wing radio host, compares her speaking talent to that of Ronald Reagan.
 Ms Hobbs refuses to debate her—no doubt for fear of getting shown up.

 Critics spy opportunism in Ms Lake’s recent political awakening.
 She says no politician since Reagan has thrilled her like Mr Trump, yet she voted for Barack Obama in 2008.
 She calls herself Christian from birth, and dismisses rumours that she dabbled in Buddhism.
 (The yoga was for stress relief, she says.)
 If she can convince Arizona voters that she is the real deal, the Lake playbook—ultra-smooth delivery of far-right talking points—could be a winner.
 Democrats are rightly worried.

+## Smartphones can assess bridge safety

+People like to imagine that bridges are unshakably solid.
+In reality they are dynamic: vehicles and wind keep them constantly aquiver.
+Engineers regularly monitor bridges’ structural integrity with expensive sensors.
+But research published in <em>Communications Engineering</em> shows that crowdsourced data from drivers’ smartphones can detect a bridge’s vibrations just as accurately.

+Researchers (and some [Uber](https://te.arielherself.xyz/business/2022/10/31/what-went-wrong-with-snap-netflix-and-uber) drivers) drove back and forth across the Golden Gate Bridge in San Francisco as their phones ran a purpose-built app.
+In under 100 crossings, the app was able to tune out traffic noise and isolate the bridge’s vibrational frequencies.
+The crowdsourced data was nearly identical to that from conventional sensors placed along the bridge.
+The same held true for tests on a shorter concrete roadbridge.
+The engineers estimate that this practice could add up to 15 years to a bridge’s life.
+No bridge lasts for ever, but constant, cheap data is the key to preventive maintenance.

 ## Weekly crossword